 There are few better places to start a road trip than San Francisco.
-From walking on the Golden Gate Bridge to seeing the bay up-close via boat, foot or aquarium, you'll find San Francisco offers a fantastic blend of outdoor experiences and cultural opportunities.
+From walking on the Golden Gate Bridge to seeing the bay up-close via boat, foot or the aquarium, you’ll find San Francisco offers a fantastic blend of outdoor experiences and cultural opportunities.
+Don't miss visiting Alcatraz Island, a national park site.

-Continue east to Oakdale, known for its cowboy culture, and then on to towns like Sonora and Pinecrest where lakeside resorts and historic Gold Rush towns await.
-Don't miss Columbia State Historic Park where scenes from the TV show Little House on the Prairie were filmed.
+After exploring this colorful city, hit the open road to towns like Livermore and Dublin on the “sunny side of the bay.”
+There's a vibrant wine scene here as well as alfresco dining and affordable lodging.
+Continue east to Oakdale, known for its cowboy culture, and then on to towns like Sonora and Pinecrest, home to lakeside resorts and historic Gold Rush towns.
+Don’t miss Columbia State Historic Park where scenes from the TV show Little House on the Prairie were filmed.

 Start: San Francisco